AkhilKallepalli/ModMicroUofG/Phase 3 (Pol-ModMicro)/README.md

 ---
 **Mod**ular **Micro**scopy is an ongoing project, focusing on building low-cost and accessible hardware for realising standard and complex microscopic techniques.

 In collaboration with researchers at universities of Glasgow and Zurich, we developed modified parts for the Openflexure microscope to facilitate imaging with cross-polarised light.
-The application we pursued and shared through our preprint investigated mapping of hemozoin crystals in *Plasmodium spp.* parasites
+The application we pursued and shared through our preprint investigated mapping of hemozoin crystals in *Plasmodium spp.* parasites.

 <p align="center">
 <img src="https://github.com/AkhilKallepalli/ModMicroUofG/blob/74ba0dabfa10a5283e753e927dda39adbb5b2cfa/Images/Zenodo%20Repo/Pol-ModMicro/Hardware.png"  width="600">